 When you have gut-loaded crickets ready, make sure you put enough in the habitat but not too many.
 Know how many your gecko will likely eat and avoid overcrowding the environment with insects they won’t consume.
 It’s also important to make sure you’re matching the size of the insect to the size of the gecko.
 For example, small geckos may refuse jumbo-sized crickets.

 3. Schedule regular veterinary care

 Sometimes, finding a veterinarian for exotic pets like geckos can be a challenge.
-Not all practices are comfortable with or equipped to see reptiles.
-Fortunately, your local pet store or trusted breeder will likely know which local veterinary clinics are comfortable seeing exotics so that’s a great place to start.
-Be sure to establish that veterinary relationship early.
+Not all practices are comfortable with or equipped to see reptiles but it’s important to establish a veterinary relationship early.
 You don’t want to end up in an emergency situation where you are scrambling to find help at the last minute.
 The Association of Reptile and Amphibian Veterinarians is a great resource for finding a local veterinarian with reptile expertise.

 In terms of regular care and checkups, Dr. Marshall recommends at least once a year.

 “At minimum, your gecko should be seen by a veterinarian once a year.
 They will check things like weight, body condition, alertness, appearance, eating behavior, fecal dropping consistency, indicators of shed and more,” she explained.

 If you ever notice your animal seems ill, depressed, lethargic or is not eating, contact your veterinarian as soon as possible.
 Since geckos are such small creatures, you don’t have a lot of time to wait things out.
 If there’s an issue, they will need care quickly.

 Bringing a new pet home is very exciting, but for geckos, they need some time to themselves first.

 “I recommend giving them 2-3 days of quiet time in their habitat to adjust,” recommended Dr. Marshall.
 “Wait to get them out and play with them until they’ve had time to adapt.”